excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT.md

 1. Run the application
    - Open Visual Studio with administrator privileges.
-   - Open the "Launchpad.API" solution.
+   - Open the "Voyage.API" solution.
    - Press Control + F5.
    - You are now up and running.
 Your browser will open and display the API documentation for the application.
 2. Run the tests